Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Additional Method Details

 where $D_{\text{Lev}}$ denotes the Levenshtein edit distance, and $\phi(\cdot)$ represents the text normalization function.
 In practice, we use the implementation provided by the \emph{Levenshtein} library.
 In addition to the format and task-specific rewards, we also incorporate a reasoning length reward following Video-R1~\cite{Zhang2024VideoIT}, which encourages the model to perform more thinking before generating the final answer.

 \paragraph{Other Details.} Figure~\ref{fig:prompt} presents the prompts used in the SFT and GRPO stages.
 For both stages, we adopt the default system prompt of Qwen2.5-VL~\cite{Bai2025Qwen25VLTR}, namely, "You are a helpful assistant."
 In the SFT stage, the user prompt consists of a question and a type template.
 In the GRPO stage, the user prompt comprises a question, a question post string, and a type template.
+We conduct all experiments on Intel(R) Xeon(R) Gold 6430 platform with 80G NVIDIA A800 GPUs.